 This research report includes a detailed segmentation by

 INSIGHTS BY PRODUCT

-The analyzers/Instruments COVID-19 test kits segment accounted for over 25% of the global COVID-19 diagnostics market.
+The analyzers/instruments COVID-19 test kits segment accounted for over 25% of the global COVID-19 testing market.
 This segment is growing at a relatively slower pace than consumables as it is capital intensive, and purchasing decisions for the same depends on financial resources and budget allocations.
 The demand for PCR analyzers is expected to grow at a steady rate, with vendors introducing diverse innovative and next-generation analyzers.